 Hungerford Mammography Services, such as breast cancer and mammogram screenings, are offered at three convenient locations.
 In Torrington, mammography test services are located adjacent to The CHH Center for Cancer Care on the ground level of the Hungerford Diagnostic Center, the CHH Mammography Center offers full digital mammography and Stereotactic Breast Biopsy Services by appointment in a natural environment designed for easy access and privacy for women.

-Digital mamomgraphy is also offered in Winsted at the Winsted Health Center and at the OBGYN offices of Women’s Healthcare of New Milford.
+Digital mamomgraphy is also offered in Winsted at the Winsted Health Center.

 Digital 3D mammography from CHH utilizes advanced breast tomosynthesis technology that is clinically proven to significantly increase the detection of breast cancers and decrease the number of women asked to return for additional testing.
 These screenings are best suited for pre-menopausal women and those with dense breasts.
 A 3D exam includes a three-dimensional method of imaging that can greatly reduce the tissue overlap effect.
 During the exam, an X-ray arm sweeps in a slight arc over the breast, taking multiple images.
 A computer then converts the images into a stack of thin layers, allowing the radiologist to review the breast tissue one layer at a time.
 A 3D exam requires no additional compression and takes just a few seconds longer than the previous conventional 2D breast cancer screening exam.
 Digital Mammography is similar to standard mammography, but converts the image of the breast into a digital picture that can then be viewed directly on a computer.
 Physicians can then view the mammogram test image on a computer monitor and are able to alter its size, brightness, and color of the image.
 Those who are likely to benefit the most from the new technology are pre-menopausal women ages 40 to 50 and those with dense breasts.